German upper house blocks landmark welfare reform

-BERLIN, Nov 14 (Reuters) - Germany's conservative opposition held up a major welfare reform on Monday, raising the prospect of a resolution process that the government hopes can still allow the introduction of ambitious measures to support the unemployed in gaining vocational skills.
+BERLIN, Nov 14 (Reuters) - Germany's conservative opposition held up a major welfare reform on Monday, setting the scene for a mediation process to find a compromise that could still allow the introduction of ambitious measures to support the unemployed in gaining vocational skills.

-Conservatives in the Bundesrat upper house blocked the reform that promises to raise payments to people on state benefits and help the unemployed gain new skills, replacing a system that pushes them to accept any job offer.
+Conservatives in the Bundesrat upper house blocked the reform, which has promised to put more money into the pockets of people on state benefits and to help the unemployed gain new skills, arguing that it promises to be so generous that low-income earners will have less money than those benefiting from the changes- a charge the government rejects.

 The overhaul is aimed at addressing a shortage of skilled workers in Europe's largest economy and would replace the Hartz IV system that sanctions people who reject job offers.